-The Media History project is a site that promotes the study of media history and how this evolution of the media world has influenced society.
+The Media History Digital Library is a site that promotes the study of media history and how this evolution of the media world has influenced society.

 The Museum of Broadcast Communications (MBC) is a collection of historic and contemporary radio and television content aimed at educating and entertaining the public through its archives, public programs, screenings, exhibits, publications and online access to its resources.

 The Newseum is a museum of news.
 It offers visitors an experience that blends five centuries of news history with up-to-the-second technology and hands-on exhibits.

 Project Information Literacy (PIL) is a public benefit nonprofit dedicated to conducting an ongoing, large-scale research study about early adults and their research habits.

 Discovery Education channel is a source of digital media content, which provides an outlet for students to discover and learn about captivating world wide phenomenon.